NlShulman/US-countries-game/README.md

-# US-countries-game
+# US-states-game
-Find how many countries you can list
+Find how many states you can list

 Enter country by name and it will be added and presented on the map